Jahia/saml-authentication-valve/docs/CONFIG.md

 ## SAML authentication process and private pages or sites

-On some occasions, you might want to protect a page or an entire site using SAML authentication.
+On some occasions, you might want to protect some pages or an entire site using SAML authentication by enforcing user permissions on pages and maybe the site itself.
 In this case, you must ensure that the SAML authentication is triggered correctly.

 The default Jahia configuration will always return a 404 HTTP error (Not Found) when a user tries to access a private page or site without being authenticated.
 This is done for security reasons, to avoid exposing the existence of private pages or sites.
 For some reason, you may want to change that behavior and redirect users to the SAML IdP especially when a complete site is private to start the user's login process when accessing the site.